‘Vampire Survivors’ is coming to Xbox consoles on November 10th

 — Vampire Survivors 🧛 Xbox-Nov 10th! 🎮 (@poncle_vampire) November 1, 2022

-Also coming to Xbox consoles and Game Pass this month is .
+Also coming to Xbox consoles and Game Pass this month is Return to Monkey Island.
 The revival of the adventure series landed on PC and Switch in September.
 It’ll be available on Xbox, PC Game Pass and Xbox Cloud Gaming on November 8th.
+According to publisher Devolver Digital, Return to Monkey Island will hit Xbox Series X/S and PlayStation 5 then, but not Xbox One or PS4.

-The console edition of Football Manager 2023 will hit cloud, console and PC on the same date.
-The full-blown PC version of the game will land on Game Pass then as well.
-On the flip side, and Football Manager 2022 Xbox Edition will leave Game Pass on November 8th.
+The console edition of Football Manager 2023 will hit cloud, console and PC on November 8th as well.
+The full-blown PC version of the game will land on Game Pass then too.
+On the flip side, Football Manager 2022 and Football Manager 2022 Xbox Edition will leave Game Pass that day.

 There's a lot of other stuff for Game Pass members to look forward to this month.
-A 2D game called , which sees you exploring a distant moon, will arrive on cloud, console and PC on November 3rd.
-Obsidian's , one of the few remaining first-party Xbox exclusives for this year, will land on all three platforms on November 15th. , from a studio cofounded by Inside and Limbo executive producer Dino Patti, will debut on the same day.
+A 2D metroidvania game called Ghost Song, which sees you exploring a distant moon, will arrive on cloud, console and PC on November 3rd.
+Obsidian's Pentiment, one of the few remaining first-party Xbox exclusives for this year, will land on all three platforms on November 15th.
+Somerville, from a studio cofounded by Inside and Limbo executive producer Dino Patti, will debut on the same day.

 Meanwhile, you can play the full seasons of The Walking Dead: A New Frontier and The Walking Dead: Michonne on PC Game Pass as of today.
 Sidescrolling beat-'em-up The Legend of Tianding just landed on console, cloud and PC as well.

-Elsewhere, will arrive on November 8th.
+Elsewhere, Halo Infinite's winter update will arrive on November 8th.
 That will finally bring online campaign co-op and Forge mode to the game, along with new maps, a fresh game mode and (at last) a way to earn XP just by playing multiplayer games.
-On November 11th, Microsoft Flight Simulator 40th Anniversary Edition .
+On November 11th, Microsoft Flight Simulator 40th Anniversary Edition will be available as a free update.
 Helicopters, gliders and a true-to-life airliner are among the additions.

+Update 11/1 11:40AM ET: Noting that Return to Monkey Island isn't coming to last-gen consoles for the time being.